raamcosta/compose-destinations/README.md

 ```

 2. Replace your `NavHost` call with `Destinations.NavHost` (or if using a `Scaffold`, then replace it with `Destinations.Scaffold`).
-You can also remove the builder blocks.
+You can also remove the builder blocks, you won't be needing them anymore.

 ```kotlin
 Destinations.NavHost(